SamuelCasellas/Pandas-with-Iron-Maiden/README.md

 # My notes

 - Two ways to find the themes on the music
-- Use a library like sentiment or another one I find

 - I was able to download the songs faster using threads available from the concurrent.futures library

-https://www.youtube.com/watch?v=r8U4s_WAAg8 -> for figuring out the easiest site to scrape the lyrics from
+ -> for figuring out the easiest site to scrape the lyrics from

 # Classes